Living With An Invisible Illness

 A diagnosis of my chronic invisible illness

-At that moment, I can identify all the parts of me that are hurting, but the doctors remain unfazed, often assuming that I am not telling the truth.
+At any given moment, I can identify all the parts of me that are hurting, but living with an invisible illness means that the doctors remain unfazed, often assuming that I am not telling the truth.
 They focus on charts, blood tests, and results, but offer few answers.
-My last doctor suggested “learning to live with it,” citing the long road ahead of me.
-I can't help but wonder how differently things would unfold if I arrived with external markers of the pain I feel, bloodied and bruised.
+My last doctor suggested that I just get over it and “learn to live with it,” citing the long road ahead of me.

 The thesaurus offers 31 alternatives to replace the word ‘invisible’, and almost all of them carry negative connotations, particularly when paired with ‘illness’: disguised, hidden, covert, concealed, inappreciable, ulterior, ethereal, veiled, unapparent, unnoticeable… unreal.